-The Biostatistics Unit supports the mission of the CTRI to provide research resources, training, and collaboration opportunities for CTRI scientists, health care providers, and the community.
+The Biostatistics Unit supports the mission of the ACTRI to provide research resources, training, and collaboration opportunities for ACTRI scientists, health care providers, and the community.
 We assist investigators at every stage of the research process to produce results that are rigorous, meaningful, and easy to communicate.
 We believe that the biostatistician should play an integral role as collaborator and co-investigator.

-The Unit is directed by faculty member Ronghui (Lily) Xu, PhD, and is supported by five full- and part-time statisticians.
+The Unit is supported by six full- and part-time statisticians.
 We have experience in a broad range of research settings, with areas of interest that include clinical trials, longitudinal data, survival analysis, observational studies, and high-dimensional data.

 The Biostatistics Unit provides statistical support at all research phases.
 We encourage investigators to collaborate with biostatisticians beginning in the early stages.
 Areas of support include:

 - Specifying and refining the research hypotheses.

 - Choosing the specific aims, primary and secondary outcomes, and appropriate statistical methods.

 - Reviewing the literature regarding relevant statistical methods.

 - Performing sample size and power calculations.